simtopia/verbs/docs/python/source/pages/model.rst

-   The mechanics of the ABM presented here are the intended usage of VERBS, but the intention is that it also offers tools that allow users the flexibility to implement different model types and approaches.
+   The mechanics of the ABM presented here are the intended usage of VERBS, but the intention is that it offers tools that allow users the flexibility to implement different model types and approaches.